shanesturrock/bioit/docs/R-core.md

 ## Updates

-Check weekly for updates for the R packages already installed by starting the correct version of R as root and running the following which list updates (using BioConductor rather than just `update.packages()` because often new packages come out which are not compatible with BioConductor):
+Check weekly for updates for the R packages already installed by starting the correct version of R as build and running the following which list updates (using BioConductor rather than just `update.packages()` because often new packages come out which are not compatible with BioConductor):

+    Rupdates

+This will respond with how many updates there are and list the current and new versions.
+It will ask if you want to update them and will then do the javareconf followed up updating thew packages.
+When it completes you can rerun `Rupdates` and it should respond that there are no new updates if all went well.
+If some updates fail you'll need to debug this or possibly just remove the LOCK file (see below)

+Optionally, `Rupdates` can take a version to check (useful when maintaining multiple R installs) for example:

+    Rupdates 4.6.0

+To do updates manually start R as build and then run this to get the current required updates:

     BiocManager::valid()$out_of_date